JamesParrott/sDNA_GH/README.md

 -isolated systems

 ###### sDNA_Line_Measures
 Individual Line Measures.
 Outputs connectivity, bearing, euclidean, angular and hybrid metrics for individual polylines.
 This tool can be useful for checking and debugging spatial networks.
 In particular, connectivity output can reveal geometry errors.

 ##### Geometric analysis tools
 ###### sDNA_Geodesics
 Outputs the geodesics (shortest paths) used by Integral Analysis.
 The geodesics tool also allows a list of origin and destination polyline IDs to be supplied (separated by commas).
 Leave the origin or destination parameter blank to output geodesics for all origins or destinations.
 (Caution: this can produce a very large amount of data).

 ###### sDNA_Hulls
 Outputs the convex hulls of network radii used in Integral Analysis.
 The convex hulls tool also allows a list of origin polyline IDs to be supplied (separated by commas).
 Leave this parameter blank to output hulls for all origins.

 ###### sDNA_Net_Radii
 Outputs the network radii used in Integral Analysis.
 The network radii tool also allows a list of origin polyline IDs to be supplied (separated by commas).
 Leave this parameter blank to output radii for all origins.

 ##### Calibration tools
 ###### sDNA_Learn
-sDNA Learn selects the best model for predicting a target variable, then computes GEH and cross-validated _R²_
+sDNA Learn selects the best model for predicting a target variable, then computes GEH and cross-validated *R²*.

-.
 If an output model file is set, the best model is saved and can be applied to fresh data using sDNA Predict.

-Available methods for finding models are:
+Available methods for finding models are (valid options for `algorithm`):

-    Single best variable - performs bivariate regression of target against all variables and picks single predictor with best cross-validated fit
+-`Single best variable` - performs bivariate regression of target against all variables and picks single predictor with best cross-validated fit
-    Multiple variables - regularized multivariate lasso regression All variables - regularized multivariate ridge regression (may not use all variables, but will usually use more than lasso regression)
+-`Multiple variables` - regularized multivariate lasso regression -`All variables` - regularized multivariate ridge regression (may not use all variables, but will usually use more than lasso regression)

-Candidate predictor variables can either be entered as field names separated by commas, or alternatively as a regular expression.
+Candidate predictor variables can either be entered as field names separated by commas, or alternatively as a *regular expression*.
 The latter follows Python regex syntax.
-A wildcard is expressed as `.*`, thus, `Bt.*` would test all Betweenness variables (which in abbreviated form begin with Bt) for correlation with the target.
+A wildcard is expressed as `.*`, thus, `Bt.*` would test all Betweenness variables (which in abbreviated form begin with `Bt`) for correlation with the target.
 Box-Cox transformations can be disabled, and the parameters for cross-validation can be changed.

-Weighting lambda weights data points by _yλy_
-, where _y_

-is the target variable.
+*Weighting lambda* (`weightlambda`) weights data points by *y<sup>λ-1</sup>*, where *y* is the target variable.
 Setting to 1 gives unweighted regression.
 Setting to around 0.7 can encourage selection of a model with better GEH statistic, when used with traffic count data.
 Setting to 0 is somewhat analagous to using a log link function to handle Poisson distributed residuals, while preserving the model structure as a linear sum of predictors.
 Depending on what you read, the literature can treat traffic count data as either normally or Poisson distributed, so something in between the two is probably safest.
 Ridge and Lasso regression can cope with multicollinear predictor variables, as is common in spatial network models.
 The techniques can be interpreted as frequentist (adding a penalty term to prevent overfit); Bayesian (imposing a hyperprior on coefficient values); or a mild form of entropy maximization (that limits itself in the case of overspecified models).
 More generally it’s a machine learning technique that is tuned using cross-validation.
-The _r²_

-values reported by learn are always cross-validated, giving a built-in test of effectiveness in making predictions.
+The *r²* values reported by learn are always cross-validated, giving a built-in test of effectiveness in making predictions.

-Regularization Lambda allows manual input of the minimum and maximum values for regularization parameter _λ_ in ridge and lasso regression.
+*Regularization Lambda* allows manual input of the minimum and maximum values for regularization parameter *λ* in ridge and lasso regression.
 Enter two values separated by a comma.
 If this field is left blank, the software attempts to guess a suitable range, but is not always correct.
-If you are familiar with the theory of regularized regression you may wish to inpect a plot of cross validated _r²_ against _λ_ to see what is going on.
-The data to do this is saved with the output model file (if specified), with extension .regcurve.csv.
+If you are familiar with the theory of regularized regression you may wish to inpect a plot of cross validated *r²* against *λ* to see what is going on.
+The data to do this is saved with the output model file (if specified), with extension `.regcurve.csv`.

 ###### sDNA_Predict
 Predict takes an output model file from sDNA Learn, and applies it to fresh data.
 For example, suppose we wish to calibrate a traffic model, using measured traffic flows at a small number of points on the network.
 -First run a Betweenness analysis at a number of radii using Integral Analysis.
 -Use a GIS spatial join to join Betweenness variables (the output of Integral) to the measured traffic flows.
 -Run Learn on the joined data to select the best variable for predicting flows (where measured).
 -Run Predict on the output of Integral to estimate traffic flow for all unmeasured polylines.

 ##### Dev tool(s)
 ###### Unload_sDNA_GH